IK Sirius Bandy

 IK Sirius is a Swedish bandy club located in Uppsala, currently playing in Elitserien.
-IK Sirius were formed in 1907 and play their home games at Studenternas Idrottsplats.
+Formed in 1907, they play their home games at Studenternas IP.

 History

+The sports club that became IK Sirius was founded on 9 August 1907, and got its current name on 5 April 1908 after having been discussing Svartbäckens IK and IK Spurt.
+At the time, several sports club existed in the city of Uppsala: IFK Uppsala, IF Thor, IF Heimdal, and Upsala IF.
+The sports club was founded for athletics, and took up bandy in 1908.

 IK Sirius' first success was becoming Swedish runners-up in 1918, they followed this up by becoming Swedish champions twice in 1921 and 1922, but they then didn't have any more success in the league until 1926 where they were runners-up and they were also runners-up in 1928.